Alley Travel Course

 It is said that Samcheong-dong was named from the story about the three ‘cheong’ (Chinese character meaning ‘clean’) of the area, namely the mountain, water, and people.
 Another theory is that the origin of the region's name came from Samcheongjeon Hall where three tablets called ‘Taecheong,’ ‘Sangcheong,’ and ‘Okcheong,’ were set up based on Taoism.
 Samcheong-dong Street features a mixture of old scenes of hanok building with traditional beauty and modern scenes of galleries and cafés, creating a unique atmosphere.
 Visitors can feel the abundant cultural mood at every corner of the street through the art galleries, museums, antique shops, and quiet pathways.

-Surrounded by Gyeongbokgung Palace, Changdeokgung Palace and Jongmyo Shrine, Bukchon Hanok Village is home to hundreds of traditional houses, called hanok, that date back to the Joseon Dynasty.
+Surrounded by Gyeongbokgung Palace, Changdeokgung Palace and Jongmyo Shrine, Bukchon Hanok Village is home to hundreds of traditional houses, called hanok, that date back to the Joseon dynasty.
 The name Bukchon, which literally translates to "northern village," came about as the neighborhood lies north of two significant Seoul landmarks, Cheonggyecheon Stream and Jongno.
 Today, many of these hanoks operate as cultural centers, guesthouses, restaurants and tea houses, providing visitors with an opportunity to experience, learn and immerse themselves in traditional Korean culture.
+As Bukchon Hanok Village is an actual neighborhood with people's homes, visitors are advised to be respectful at all times while looking around.

-Bukchon Cultural Center was established to offer traditional cultural experience opportunities for citizens in Seoul.
-The programs include calligraphy, tea ceremony, handicraft, traditional culture class as well as a promotional hall introducing Bukchon culture and hanok.
-Also, the center houses a space and pavilion for visitors to take a rest.
+Bukchon Cultural Center, built on a hanok, was established to offer traditional cultural experience opportunities for visitors to the area.
+The programs include tea ceremony, handicraft, gugak as well as a Public Relations Exhibition Hall introducing Bukchon culture and hanok.
+Also, the center houses a space and a pavilion for visitors to relax while traveling.

 Insa-dong has been situated at the heart of the nation’s capital for over 600 years and was at the center of culture during the Joseon Dynasty (1392-1910).
 The Insa-dong area usually refers to the areas extending from the Anguk-dong Rotary to Tapgol Park in Jongno 2(i)-ga, past the Insa-dong Intersection.
 The notable features of Insa-dong are the countless alleys that branch out from the main street.
 Insa-dong has also become known as ‘Merry’s Area,’ one of the favorite shopping spots among foreigners.